isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/east%20zone%20music%20competition.png)

 Nadia Krista Kamadjaja from Sec 3B1 won the 2nd prize at the East Zone Music Competition held at Pasir Ris Crest Secondary School on 27 August 2010.
 She was accompanied on the piano by Teo Charmaine from Secondary 3A4.
-Congratulations!
+Congratulations!&nbsp;